 When we mark harvest may depend on where we live.
 Gathering in the corn or barley is a weather-dependent task.
-How we think about our harvest will differ according to our needs, our essential foods, the context in which we exist and place our reflections.
+How we think about our harvest will differ according to our needs, our essential foods, and the context in which we exist and place our reflections.

-If you wish to reflect further on how we share the gifts of creation…
+- if you wish to reflect further on how we share the gifts of creation

-If you are looking to consider the impact of humanity on the world around us…
+- if you are looking to consider the impact of humanity on the world around us

 The ArtServe website offers some good ideas for singing the harvest-related hymns included in Singing the Faith.

-The Royal School of Church Music has produced an excellent resource, Bread of life: a festival service for young voices celebrating God’s physical and spiritual gift of food.
+The Royal School of Church Music has produced an excellent resource, Bread of Life: a festival service for young voices celebrating God’s physical and spiritual gift of food.
 As our review suggests, this is a flexible resource that can be adapted for all sorts of music groups and many different occasions.

 “An unwise choice can cause irreversible damage to God’s world and farmers everywhere.

 In buying food – ‘Tread softly for you tread on farmers’ dreams!’”